icbm-iupui/volumetric-tissue-exploration-analysis/README.md

 This is a 3D tissue cytometry tool-Volumetric Tissue Exploration and Analysis-developed in the Indiana Center for Biological Microscopy by Seth Winfree, Tarek Ashkar and Ken Dunn.

+This version, 0.7 alpha is a pre-release version that enables a number of functionalites to facilitates extensibility and sharing of datasets between users.
+Further details are described in the release documents.

  Volumetric Tissue Exploration and Analysis (VTEA) relies on three freely available libraries.
 These include JFreeChart, JCommons and JXLayers.